-- 1. Unlatch and open the housing door of the sample-draw detector. - 2.
-Guide an eleven-conductor 18 gauge, shielded cable or eleven 18 gauge wires in conduit through one of the conduit hubs at the bottom of the sample-draw housing.
-If necessary, use both hubs to bring the wires in making sure that all the wires for a particular channel go through the same hub. - 3.
-Connect the cable to the sample-draw detector's interconnect terminal strip as shown in Figure 5. - 4.
-Close and latch the housing door of the sample-draw detector.
+- 1. Turn off the controller. - 2.
+Turn off or unplug incoming power to the controller. - 3.
+Unlatch and open the housing door of the sample draw detector. - 4.
+Guide a eight-conductor 18 gauge, shielded cable or eight 18 gauge wires in conduit through one of the conduit hubs at the bottom of the sample draw housing.
+If necessary, use both hubs to bring the wires in making sure that all the wires for a particular channel go through the same hub. - 5.
+Connect the cable to the sample draw detector's interconnect terminal strip as shown in Figure 4. - 6.
+Close and latch the housing door of the sample draw detector.

-CAUTION: Leave the cable shield drain wire insulated and disconnected at the sample-draw detector.
-You will connect the opposite end of the drain wire at the controller.
+CAUTION: Leave the cable shield drain wire insulated and disconnected at the sample draw detector.
+You will connect the opposite end of the drain wire at the device.